Bodø Municipality: Geography

-The Helligvær islands northwest of mainland Bodø are slightly more oceanic with all winter months above freezing and a cooler summer (a subpolar oceanic Cfc climate in the Köppen classification).
-As the islands are more exposed to the sea (North Atlantic Drift), they are a little more similar to that of Røst.

-This is an earlier climate normal at Bodø Airport.
-This normal shows a slightly cooler average annual temperature, less sunshine hours and less precipitation but more precipitation days.

 Nature

 Besides Saltstraumen, the municipality of Bodø has much wilderness for hikers.
 About 10 km north of the town of Bodø lies the popular recreation area Geitvågen.
 The area is inhabited by a large number of white-tailed eagles.
 Sjunkhatten National Park is partly located in Bodø municipality, and there are also 17 nature reserves.
 Sundstraumlian nature reserve has undisturbed mixed forest with marble bedrock, Skånland with coastal pine forest, Børvatnet protecting a birch forest with many orchids, and Bliksvær nature reserve with well-preserved coastal nature of many types and a rich bird life, making it a Ramsar site as well.